alinaavanesyan/alina/pages/mentoring.md

     </figure>
 </div>

-To date, my mentees (in bold) have succesfully submitted to GenBank a total of 7 sequences for the chloroplast trnL-gene.
-All of them have been approved, and some of them are already available in the NCBI GenBank database:

-1. <strong>Smith, D.K.</strong>, Avanesyan, A. and W. O. Lamp.
-(2019) Eupatorium serotinum tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. MN395725
-2. <strong>Smith, D.K.</strong>, Avanesyan, A. and W. O. Lamp.
-(2019) Lonicera maackii tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. MN365276
-3. <strong>Smith, D.K.</strong>, Avanesyan, A. and W. O. Lamp.
-(2019) Pisum sativum isolate slf-2 tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. MN335637
-4. <strong>Stancliff, B.</strong>, Avanesyan, A. and W. Lamp.
-(2019) Vicia faba var. major tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. [MK934667](https://www.ncbi.nlm.nih.gov/nuccore/MK934667.1)
-5. <strong>Stancliff, B.</strong>, <strong>Smith, D.</strong>, Avanesyan, A. and W. Lamp.
-(2019) Pisum sativum tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. [MK919208](https://www.ncbi.nlm.nih.gov/nuccore/MK919208.1)
-6. <strong>Stancliff, B.</strong>, <strong>Abdelwahab, O.</strong>, Avanesyan, A. and W. Lamp.
-(2019) Vigna unguiculata tRNA- Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. [MK883492](https://www.ncbi.nlm.nih.gov/nuccore/MK883492.1)
-7. <strong>Stancliff, B.</strong>, <strong>Ho, J.</strong>, Avanesyan, A. and W. Lamp.
-(2019) Helianthus annuus tRNA-Leu (trnL) gene, partial sequence; chloroplast.
-Direct Submission, GenBank Accession no. [MK875279](https://www.ncbi.nlm.nih.gov/nuccore/MK875279.1)

-Four of these sequences were obtained by my former mentee, <strong>Bryan</strong>, a high school student!
 <hr>
 <h3><strong>1.
 Molecular gut content analysis of the potato leafhopper</strong></h3>

-<strong>Bryan</strong> was working with us during last Spring semester, and I was really impressed by his incredible progress during those several months.
+<strong>Bryan</strong>, a high school student, was working with us during last Spring semester, and I was really impressed by his incredible progress during those several months.
 Bryan joined us in January knowing nothing about wet lab techinques for DNA barcoding process; he worked once a week only learning all the steps; and by the end of April he had successfully extracted genomic DNA from 100+ leafhopper samples, amplified plant DNA from leafhopper guts and succesfully obtained and deposited four plant sequences.
 His work was the essential part of our paper on the use of molecular markers for plant DNA detection from leafhopper gut contents (the manuscript is currently in preparation).

 <div class="row">
   <div class="col-sm">